 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
 Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.

-Follow-up visits will also help manage any late or long-term side effects from cancer treatment, such as buildup of earwax.
-Periodic ear examinations are necessary to remove buildup of dried earwax.
+For people who had radiation therapy, periodic ear examinations are necessary to remove dried earwax buildup.
 Prevention of dental cavities is also important.
 Fluoride application is recommended whenever radiation therapy is directed at the oral cavity (mouth) and the salivary glands.